Must-have integrations for your a/b testing tool in 2021

 Customer Data Platform (CDP)/Data Management Platform (DMP) integrations

 Alongside CRM solutions, you need your experimentation platform to access all the sources of data on your visitors that you have within your marketing ecosystem.
 So that means linking seamlessly to your Customer Data Platform (CDP) and Data Management Platform (DMP).
-For a quick run-down of the differences between the two and how they work together check out this post on our partner Tealium’s site.

 Key CDPs and DMPs to potentially connect to include: